 Customer service in Oman

-Something else that infuriates new arrivals is that life in Oman unravels at a much slower pace than back home.
-Whether trying to set up the Internet and phone service or open a bank account, expats will need to come to terms with the fact that it’s going to take time.
-Nothing is done quickly and, unfortunately, being forced to wait patiently to sort out logistics can prolong the adjustment period for an expat.
+Something else that often infuriates new arrivals is that life in Oman runs at a much slower pace than back home.
+Whether trying to set up the internet and phone service or open a bank account, expats will need to come to terms with the fact that it’s going to take time.
+Despite some improvements, few things are done quickly and, unfortunately, being forced to wait patiently to sort out logistics can prolong the settling-in period for an expat.

 Oman is a safe country for single women, but it is still a good idea to be cautious when out alone.
-It is very common for local men to stare.
-The staring is a common annoyance for most expat women, but it is not threatening, and it’s something most expats eventually adapt to.
+It is common for local men to stare.
+Though an annoyance for most expat women, it is not threatening and it’s something most expats eventually adapt to.

 Alcohol in Oman

-Alcohol can be bought in selected restaurants and hotels, or a liquor license may be obtained through the local authority with the employer's approval.
+Alcohol can be bought in selected restaurants and hotels, or a liquor licence may be obtained through the local authority.
 This allows expats to purchase alcohol at designated liquor stores in Oman.

 It is also important to mention that the legal alcohol limit is close to zero.
 Drinking and driving is considered taboo in Oman.